Oneirocom/simulation-demo-1/thoughts.md

 Somehow only want to run in one direction (ie. A collides with B but not also B collides with A) Consider representing rules in a trie for better effciency

+Notes on naming things
+- for the story narrator, I am going to need to know who a character is.
+They arent just a sentient being, but a specific sentient being in the story.
+Unless I ground the language model in specifics, it could generate new names for thingd off the bat.